dethertech/detherContracts/README.md

 # Dether - Ethereum smart contracts

+### Warning: Don't use on mainnet!
+This contracts has not been thoroughly audited, it will evolve and improve before launching on mainnet.

 Dether provides a decentralized peer-to-peer ether network that enables anyone on Earth to buy ether with cash and spend it at physical stores nearby.
 No bank account is needed, just a mobile phone with internet access.
 Our belief is that the beauty and power of the Ethereum technology should be easily